-What order should the MCU be watched in?
-Nearing three dozen movies in length, not including the growing number of direct TV tie-ins, the Marvel Cinematic Universe is starting to get a tad unruly.
+How do you watch the MCU Marvel movies in order?
+It was bad enough with all the action movies, but now that we have the Disney Plus TV series as part of Phase 4 as well, the Marvel Cinematic Universe is starting to get a tad unruly.
 From battling the Nazis in WWII, to fighting living planets, bargaining for humanity’s existence against cosmic entities, and enjoying the internet speeds of 1995, the franchise of Earth’s mightiest heroes stretches across time and space, and then some.

-As fun as all of this is – and gosh, is it fun – it does make catching up on it all a bit of a job.
-Whether you’re new to the rivalry of Iron Man and Captain America, or just need to be reminded what’s up with the Guardians of the Galaxy, knowing exactly where to start, or at what point in the universe you are, isn’t always as simple as reading the synopsis.
+As fun as all of this is, it does make catching up hard.
+Whether you’re new to the rivalry between Iron Man and Captain America, or just need to be reminded of what’s up with the Guardians of the Galaxy, knowing exactly where to start, or at what point in the universe you are, isn’t always as simple as reading the synopsis.

-That’s where we come in, and using our handy viewing order, you know the best way to watch the many instalments of the MCU.
-Our list flows chronologically, starting from the earliest point in earth’s history depicted thus far, going right up to present day.
-We’ve included the films, as well as the TV shows that directly overlap with the movies, including a shared cast.
-Unfortunately, that means no Agents of SHIELD, Jessica Jones, Luke Cage, Daredevil, Iron Fist, or Inhumans.
+That’s where we come in, and using our handy guide, you’ll know the best way to watch all the MCU Marvel movies in order.
+Our list flows chronologically, starting with the story set earliest in Earth’s history, then going right up to the present day.
+We’ve had fantasy movies, science fiction movies, and sci-fi series that directly overlap, including a shared cast.
+Unfortunately, that means no Agents of SHIELD, Jessica Jones, Luke Cage, Daredevil, Iron Fist, or Inhumans – at least, for now.

 How do I watch the Marvel movies in order?